Esri/offline-editor-js/README.md

    * `offlineFeaturesManager` - Extends and overrides a feature layer.
    * `editsStore` - Provides static helper methods for working with the offline data store.
 - `/tiles`: stores portions of tiled maps client-side and uses the cached tiles when device is offline
-   * `offlineEnabler` Extends and overrides a tiled map service.
+   * `offlineTilesEnabler` Extends and overrides a tiled map service.

 ##Workflows Supported (v1)
 The following workflow is currently supported for both both features and tiles: